lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 # Machine Learning Models
 Two of the main python tools for machine learning (related to each-other) are sklearn (also called SciKitLearn) and Tensorflow (TF) (and TFlite or Tensorflow Lite).
 There are many articles online that explain how they relate to each-other.
 For our purposes here: TFlite is very small, Tensorflow is small, and Sklearn is bigger.

+## Runtime Note:
+#### The first time the container runs with sklearn it may take more seconds than then default time limit, which you can reset to longer in: configuration-> general configuration -> edit -> timeout -> set to 1 minute.
+#### But then after it runs the first time it only takes a fraction of a second to run again.